jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 #### Examples:

-For every elements with the `data-role="wrapped"` attribute found in all type of components, an element will be created and wrapped around it.
+For every element with the `data-role="wrapped"` attribute found in all types of components, an element will be created and wrapped around it.

 	 Moobile.Component.defineRole('wrapped', null, function(element) {
 	 	new Element('div.wrapped').wraps(element);